drscott173/CarND-MPC-Project/README.md

 ```

 * We specify a "cost" to choosing values for a and delta.
-* We run an optimizer to choose a sequence of throttle (a) and steering changes (delta)
+* We run an optimizer to choose a sequence of throttle _a_ and steering changes _delta_
 over all N steps that minimizes total cost.
-* Given an optimal plan forward, we return the initial throttle (a) and steering (delta)
+* Given an optimal plan forward, we return the initial throttle _a_ and steering _delta_
 as input to our simulated actuators.

 The cost function is a weighted sum of several factors.
-The weights are all chosen
+The weights were initially
-to be uniform (1) initially.
-We observed behavior and found that the paths had numerous
+uniform (1).
+Through experimentation we observed optimal paths had numerous
-twists and turns which, while optimal, produces instability.
+twists and turns which caused instability.
 We penalized changes in
 steering direction by a factor of 1e6, and values of steering by a factor of 100.
 This
 was sufficient to navigate the track at a speed limit of 50mph.